Skip to content

 The generated main.py varies by template:

-Example structure (ML template):
+Example structure (fn-py template):

 class MyServiceConfig(BaseConfig):